December 23, 2020

-As one of the best Central Coast destinations in California, Monterey has an abundance of trails that take you to dramatic points with unparalleled views of the coast.
-Whether you’re visiting in the summer or winter, gear up with your outdoor workout clothes and check out the best hikes in Monterey.
+As one of the best Central Coast getaways in California, Monterey has an abundance of trails that take you to dramatic points with unparalleled views of the coast.
+Whether you’re visiting in the summer or winter, gear up with your outdoor workout clothes and get ready to go hiking in Monterey.

 The Awe-Inspiring Monterey Hikes To Take Next